cldeluna/ansible2_4_base/README.md

 Purpose built Docker image based on Ubuntu 16.04 (Xenial Xerus) with python, ansible, and a few other tools to make it a bit easier to work in the environment. https://github.com/cldeluna/ansible2_4_base

-This image is currently working on Windows 7 and Mac OS-X (next test will be Windows 10 but still using Docker Tookbox).
+This image is currently working on Windows 7 and Mac OS-X (next test will be Windows 10 but still using Docker Toolbox).

-Basic set of Ansible playbook to
+Basic set of Ansible playbook to:

 - back up configurations
 - run a variety of show commands and save the output on Cisco IOS devices
 - gather facts from Cisco IOS devices using the Ansible module